King of Vegas

-King of Vegas was a gambling series that first aired on Spike TV in the United States on January 17, 2006.
+King of Vegas is a gambling series that first aired on Spike TV in the United States on January 17, 2006.
 It was hosted by boxing commentator Max Kellerman and co-hosted by handicapper Wayne Allyn Root, who gave color commentary and his odds-on favorites for each game.
 The tournament director was Matt Savage, who has also directed tournaments at the World Series of Poker.

 Format

-Unlike other gambling series on television, King of Vegas includes competition in eight different casino games; four per week, all starting with Blackjack and ending a final game of Texas Hold 'Em.
+Unlike other gambling series on television, King of Vegas includes competition in eight different casino games; four per week, all starting with blackjack and ending a final game of Texas Hold 'Em.
 All games are played with players getting a fresh set of $10,000 in chips (the format would later change a bit, but the $10,000 chip gain remained constant until the final episode).
 All games are played with limited hands/rounds to fit with the show's fast pace and hour-long time slot.
 All games have no limits on betting.

 The show features twelve players, gathered by the producers/creators of the show.
 Six of the players are gambling pros of varied games and ages.
 The other six are unknowns in gambling, never having broken into the pro circuit of any game, some of which possibly involved in games on a small level (such as a card dealer).
 Each week, one player is eliminated, leaving the show with no prize whatsoever.
 The winner of the tournament takes home $1,000,000 and is crowned King of Vegas.

 To start, the players are randomly divided into two groups.
 One half plays one game (called a "Round"), with a certain number of players with high scores going to the "Sitting Pretty" couch, meaning they are safe from elimination for that week.
 The other half then play a different casino game with a certain number of players again "Sitting Pretty."
 A third game is then played with the players who still haven't qualified.
 Again, a certain number "Sit Pretty."
-The episode then culminates in the "Texas Hold 'Em Death Match," which includes four players (until the final two episodes).
+The episode then culminates in the "Texas Hold 'Em Deathmatch," which includes four players (until the final two episodes).
 Players try to double their chip stacks to automatically sit pretty.
 The first two players to Bust go to head-to-head "Sudden Death," same rules as Death Match, where the loser is out of the tournament.